GuiGui2/Fabric-Workshop-CA/labs/composer/README.md

 # Hyperledger Fabric and Hyperledger Composer on LinuxONE

-###Note: After SHARE Winter 2018 in Sacramento.
-Please use the link below to conduct this lab.
+###Note: After this week if you want to use this lab please use the link below.

 https://github.com/IBM/hyperledger-fabric-on-linux-one